Lubyanka Square: Square center

 A fountain used to stand in front of the building, at the center of the Lubyanka Square.
 In 1958, the fountain at the center of the Lubyanka Square was replaced by an 11-ton statue of Felix Dzerzhinsky ("Iron Felix"), founder of the Cheka, made by Yevgeny Vuchetich.

+In 2014, Jacques von Polier designed the Raketa Monumental which is largest watch mechanism in the world.
+It is currently installed at the square.

 On October 30, 1990, the Memorial organization erected the Solovetsky Stone, a monument to the victims of the Gulag, a simple stone from the Solovki prison camp in the White Sea.
 In 1991 the statue of Dzerzhinsky was removed by liberal protesters following the failure of the coup attempt against Mikhail Gorbachev, and the square's original name was officially restored.

 Lubyanka Building

 Lubyanka Square is best known for the monumental Lubyanka Building, designed by Aleksandr V. Ivanov and constructed from 1897 to 1898.
 Originally built for the insurance company Rossiya, it later became better known for housing the headquarters of the KGB in its various incarnations.
 As of 2016 the Federal Security Service of the Russian Federation (FSB) occupies the building.